This is how you develop a new habit (in 4 easy steps)

 When trying to maintain a habit, it helps if you regularly get positive feedback.
 That’s great for your primal brain: The more attractive something is, the more likely you are to make it a habit.
 So, pair this new habit with behaviours you find appealing.

 - Allow yourself to listen to your favourite podcast while you go for a walk.
 Treat yourself to a warm bath with a book if you want to go to bed earlier, instead of spending the evening scrolling through your phone.

 - You could seek out a club or a group where your desired behaviour is the norm.
 Want to read more?
 Join a book club.
 The joy that you get from socialising will encourage you to read more.

 - List the advantages of a good habit (or the disadvantages of not adopting this habit).
 This way, you’ll make the habit more attractive.
 The same is true in reverse: Write down the disadvantages of a bad habit (or the advantages of not following it).
 This way, you’ll make the habit much less attractive.

 3. Make it easy

 Our primal brain would rather be idle than tired.
-Secretly, our behavior is all geared towards choosing the path of least resistance.
+Secretly, our behaviour is all geared towards choosing the path of least resistance.
 This helps us to survive.
-Utilize this knowledge and remove all possible resistance.
+Utilise this knowledge and remove all possible resistance.

 - Do you want to do ten sit-ups next to your desk at three o’clock, but do you need to move your desk first?
 Make sure that the space is set up so that you can do your sit-ups right away.
 Want to work out more often?
 Then take out a membership to that gym on your route home from work.